 '9th.-Same system of double-banking the sledges continues.
-Parr's snow-blindness is no better, mine no worse.
+Parr's snow-blindness is no better, mine no

 The snow goggles are worn by all, and certainly afford relief to the eyes.
 Moss is rendering valuable service by assisting me in the selection of a road-no easy task whilst going through hummocks.
 Although the temperature is minus 30°, the sun has sufficient influence to dry our blanket wrappers and other gear; the yards of the boats being very convenient for the purpose of tricing up our robes, &c.
 The snow is still very deep on the floes and between the hummocks, materially retarding our progress.
 Halted at seven, and encamped on a heavy floe.
-From its north-western edge the depôt at Cape Joseph Henry was plainly visible; a great relief to our minds, as thoughts of its being buried in deep snow-drift would frequently occur to us.
-Distance marched thirteen miles; made good four.
+From its north-western edge the depôt at Cape Joseph Henry was plainly visible; a great relief to our minds, as thoughts of its being buried in deep snow-drift would Distance marched thirteen frequently occur to us. miles; made good four.

 '10th.-Leaving the tents pitched, we started with an empty sledge for the depôt, distant about two miles.
 We experienced heavy work in cutting a road through the line of shore hummocks that girt the coast, and did not succeed in reaching the depôt until eleven Sending the party back to camp, Aldrich, Giffard, Moss, and I ascended View Hill (650 feet), whence we obtained a good look-out.
 The prospect was anything but cheering.
-To the northward was an irregular sea of ice, composed of small floes and large hummocks.
-Our anticipations of slow travelling and heavy work seem about to be realized.
+To the northward was an irregular sea of ice, composed of small floes and large Our anticipations of slow travelling and heavy work seem about to be realized.
 The sun was so powerful that the snow was thawing, and the water trickling down on the southern side of the hill.
 We shall start to-morrow morning with provisions complete for sixty-three days.
 Thus loaded, the sledges will drag uncommonly heavy, and over the rough hummocks we are certain to encounter our only mode of advancing will be by a system of double-banking, which simply means one mile made good for every five actually marched.
 If we accomplish two miles a day it will be a fair day's work.
 On shore we observed numerous traces of hares and ptarmigan, but although Dr. Moss followed up the trails of the former, his attempts to obtain any were not crowned with success.

 '11th.-A dull, overcast day.
 Snowfalling.
 I was again greatly indebted to Moss for his efficient aid in assisting me to choose a road for the sledges, Parr being still laid up with snow-blindness, and my sight "not quite the thing."
 Aldrich has very wisely determined to return to the land and try his luck through the Snow valley, instead of rounding Cape Joseph Henry.
 At one o'clock, displayed all colours, and parted company with Aldrich's division and our two supporting sledges amid much cheering.
 They were soon lost sight of amongst the hummocks.
 Parr in advance with half a dozen men cutting a road with pickaxes and shovels, the remainder of the men dragging up the sledges singly.
 Got on to a heavy floe and then in amongst a mass of heavy hummocks, through which appeared no road or outlet; but the steady and persevering exertions of Parr and his road-makers performed wonders, and the sledges were soon travelling over a road that had before looked impenetrable and impassable.
 The floes are small, but very heavy.
-It is difficult to estimate their thickness, but it must be very considerable.
-They appear to have had a terrible conflict one with another, the result being what we are now encountering, namely, a great expanse of hummocks varying in height from twenty feet to small round nobbly pieces over which we stagger and fall.
-Between these hummocks the snow-drifts are very deep, and we are continually floundering up to our waists, but the men struggle bravely on.
-Possibly when we leave the vicinity of Cape Joseph Henry, and get well clear of the land, we may experience better travelling, larger floes and less snow.
-One thing is pretty certain, we cannot have much worse, and this is a consolation.
-Encamped amongst the hummocks, after a very hard and weary day's work.
-The men appear a good deal done up.
-The road-making was incessant the whole afternoon.
-Distance marched ten miles; made good two and-a-quarter.
+It is difficult to estimate their thickness, but it must be very They appear to have had a terrible considerable.